 The best way to manage your expectations is to maintain open communication with your healthcare provider.
 A specialist in joint preservation and cartilage restoration can give you a clear understanding of what to expect and help you set achievable milestones.
 Remember that progress isn’t always linear.
 Focus on consistency and celebrate the small wins along the way as you work toward a stronger, healthier knee.

-Adopt Lifestyle Changes to Support Cartilage Health
+How Your Lifestyle Can Support Cartilage Health

 While professional treatments are a critical part of the healing equation, the daily choices you make are what truly anchor your recovery for the long term.
 Think of these lifestyle adjustments as the foundation that supports your body’s natural repair processes.
 By focusing on nutrition, weight management, and smart movement, you can create an internal environment where your cartilage can thrive.
 These changes put you in the driver's seat, empowering you to actively participate in your own health journey.
 Our entire approach to functional medicine is built on this partnership, combining advanced therapies with sustainable lifestyle habits for the best possible results.